Heong Peng

+Names

+Heong peng is the Cantonese pronunciation of 香餅 (fragrant pastry), while heong peah is the Hokkien pronunciation of the same Chinese term.
+They are also known as beh teh soh (horse hoof flaky pastry (馬蹄酥, bé-tê-so͘)) in Hokkien.

 Packaging

 In addition to the original maltose taste, the Malaysian cakes are also available in various flavors such as durian, coffee and pandan leaves.
-The cake shops in Penang, Kedah, Malacca and Johor have also started selling Heong Peah cakes, becoming one of the local mainstream traditional pastries.
+Cake shops in Penang, Kedah, Malacca and Johor have also started selling Heong peah cakes, becoming one of the local mainstream traditional pastries.
 The cake easily becomes wet and soft, so the local shops sell the cake in small units, usually in packs of eight or ten.
 Due to the low revenue, cheap red plastic bags are used to package the cake.
-On the days when these shops bake Heong Peng cakes, they will hang signboards at the door to let the locals smell the cakes in order to entice them to buy them.
+On the days when these shops bake Heong peng cakes, they will hang signboards at the door to let the locals smell the cakes in order to entice them to buy them.